Updated: April 29, 2021

-Many people dream of starting their own business, but unfortunately only a few are able to do so.
-The reasons vary – from having no business idea, to lack of startup capital; from having no time, to just being too scared of failure.
+Many people dream of starting their own business, but unfortunately only a few can do so.
+The reasons vary – from having no business idea to lack of startup capital; from having no time to just being too scared of failure.

 In short, a lot of them delay becoming an entrepreneur because they feel that it’s not yet the right time; which brings us to the question…

 How do you know if you’re ready to start a business?

 Is it when you stumble upon a great business idea?
 Is it when you can save enough money?
 Is it when you already have more free time?

 Or is it when you have all of the above and more?